enphnt/resalert/README.md

 * Powered USB Hub (recommended 4)
 * HDMI Cable

-### Software
+## Setup

-#### Operating System
+### 1 - Prepare Operating System
-The operating system of choice at the time of build was Raspbian v3.10.
-To ease installation, it is recommended to make use of NOOBS which rapidly speeds up initial OS configuration.
+The operating system of choice at the time of initial build was Raspbian v3.10.
+To ease installation, it is recommended to make use of NOOBS which rapidly speeds up OS configuration.
 It is assumed that the router is configured and accessible with an Internet connection.
 To initially configure the OS, it is necessary to:

 1. Erase and reformat the SD card.
 There is freely available open source software for accomplishing this task on your existing personal computer.
 2. Copy the operating system image or NOOBS package to the root directory of the SD card.

+### 2 - Setup the Pi Hardware
 3. Attach the core peripherals to the Raspberry Pi.
  1. Connect HDMI display using the HDMI cable
  2. Connect the USB hub
- 2. Connect the USB keyboard and mouse via the hub
+ 3. Connect the USB keyboard and mouse via the hub
- 3. Connect the USB wifi adapter or router
+ 4. Connect the USB wifi adapter or router
- 4.
- 4. Power on the display
+ 5. Power on the display
- 3. Insert microUSB to power on the device.
-Verify by seeing the red indicator on the board marked "PWR"
+ 6. Lastly, insert microUSB to power on the device to start the device

+###  3 - Setup the Pi Software
- 3. Follow the on screen setup instructions for OS setup.
+1. Follow the on screen setup instructions for OS setup.
 Ensure SSH is enabled.
+2. Conigure LAN and Internet connection

-1.  install the RPi.GPIO library.
+3. Download and install RPi.GPIO library

-	this is code

-## Setup
-### Hardware
-### Software
+4. Clone the git repo using the public link:

+		git clone git@github.com:enphnt/resalert.git

+### 4 - Run the Program
+1. Run the program, either via SSH or within a terminal, by executing the shell script:

+		./<absolute/path/to>/alert.sh